12.3. Polymorphism In Depth

 Accessing Member Variables Without Downcasting

 When programming with objects, it's common to "hide" variables by making them private class members.
 Programs access private variables through the class's public interface - its public member functions.
 For example, Figure 7 illustrates different kinds of employees with different member variables and ways of calculating their pay.
-If salaried employees are paid twice a month, then their pay is salary / 24.
-A sales employee is a salaried employee by inheritance.
-So, sales employees earn a salary, paid twice per month, plus a commission.
+If salaried employees are paid twice a month, their pay is salary / 24.
+A sales employee is a salaried employee by inheritance, earning a salary plus a commission.
 Logically, a sales employee's pay is salary / 24 + commission.

 If we upcast a SalesEmployee object to SalariedEmployee, it won't be able to access commission without a downcast.
 Without saying why we may want to do the upcast, let's note that we can achieve an elegant solution by making calc_pay() polymorphic.
 Compare the requirements for polymorphism to Figures 7 and 8, and verify that all polymorphism requirements are satisfied.